project-fika/gitbook-wiki/advanced-features/headless-client.md

 * A modern CPU with at least 4 cores @ >3.2GHz.
 * 16GB of RAM (virtual paging can alleviate this requirement but will degrade performance).
 * 50GB disk space with SSD/NVME drive.
-HDD is NOT sutiable for Fika or Tarkov in general.
+HDD is NOT suitable for Fika or Tarkov in general.
 * Graphics card not required.

 ### Installation